nelli2205/Grocery-List/README.md

 What can you do using the Grocery List?
 1. Add a new item to the list
 2. See the list of items you have already added and check the total cost of them
-3. Quit the program in any time
+3. Quit the program at any time